 Major U.S. Navy ship and radar programs for ballistic missile defense (BMD) have recently made significant headway.
 Raytheon Integrated Defense Systems awarded General Dynamics Advanced Information Systems a contract to support the engineering and manufacturing development of the U.S. Navy’s next-generation integrated Air and Missile Defense Radar (AMDR).
 The contract has a potential value of $250.1 million over 10 years if all options are exercised.
 As a major subcontractor, General ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Navy BMD Programs Move Forward".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Navy BMD Programs Move Forward".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.